drpetersonfernandes/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 It may support RetroAchievements.
 Please check on the [RetroAchievements Website](https://retroachievements.org/downloads).<br>
 Core documentation can be found on [Libretro Website](https://docs.libretro.com/library/caprice32/).<br>
-Core may require BIOS files or system files to work properly.
+Core may require BIOS files or system files to work.

 .